| Intro | Why this page? | What is Trinitarian theology? |

 (relating our lives to God’s reality, what God has become in becoming human, adoption, the parable of the prodigal, our connection with Christ); and Andrew Purves 2

-- Scottish background, a few recent studies and links in addition to those given above:
+- Scottish background, a few recent studies and links:

 - John McLeod Campbell: